Last Updated on November 30, 2022 by Matt

 Electric scooter brake upgrade

-This video does a great job of walking you through the process of installing hydraulic brakes on a Xiaomi M365 step by step.
+The following video does a great job of walking you through the process of installing hydraulic brakes on a Xiaomi M365 step by step.

 How to check scooter brakes?

-Best electric scooter brakes manufacturers
+Best electric scooter brake manufacturers

 Brake defects are not a very common type of electric scooter defect.
 They account for just 0.4% of all serious defect types reported in the first year of the scooter’s usage.

-If the scooter has only one brake, it will usually be on the rear wheel, and the brake lever or button can be either on the left or the right handlebar.
-If the scooter has two brakes, the front brake lever or button will typically be on the left handlebar, unless it’s a scooter purposefully made for left-handed people, in which case the front brake might be on the right handlebar.
+In scooters with one brake, it’s usually on the rear wheel, and the brake lever or button can be on either handlebar.
+If the scooter has two brakes, the front brake lever or button is typically on the left handlebar, unless it’s designed for left-handed use, in which case the front brake may be on the right handlebar.

 In general, expect that you may need to change your brakes every 400 mi / 650 km on average.